Post image for Roasted Golden Beets

 • cracked pepper

-1. Chop off the tops, give a good scrub, and cut chunky pieces.
+• Chop off the tops, give a good scrub, peel and cut into chunky pieces, quarters or eights.

 Anyway I cooked them together with this recipe and it was really delish.
 I added a sprinkle of maple syrup half way.